embrace-io/embrace-docs/content/ios/best-practices/ci-dsym-upload.md

 The first three steps are pretty self explanatory, we want to validate our build, then create an app release ready for distribution.

 The "Deploy App" step is very team dependent.
-It may be an automated deployment to Testflight or something more customized that involves uploading the app binary to a web server that can be accessed by authorized testers.
+It may be an automated deployment to TestFlight or something more customized that involves uploading the app binary to a web server that can be accessed by authorized testers.
 In this scenario, only the app artifact is copied from the build agent.
-For release builds, this lacks a very important piece - dSYMS.
+For release builds, this lacks a very important piece - dSYMs.

-Lets update the above job to account for these missing dSYMS.
+Let's update the above job to account for these missing dSYMs.

 ```
 Build Job